 \subsection{Context}

-Mitigating interference is a key challenge in multi-user communication scenarios, as interference arising from near by transmissions can degrade the signal quality and reduce overall system performance.
+Mitigating interference is a key challenge in multi-user communication scenarios, as interference arising from near by transmissions can degrade the transmission and reduce overall system performance.
 We analyze how the statistical properties of the geometry of the wireless network impact uplink decoding delay performance.
 We focus on SIC, which provides a scheduled order of decoding, with the closest transmitter being decoded first.
 The space-time interference correlation is essential in this context.
-This question is widely discussed in \cite{9516701} using Poisson point processes (PP).
+This question is widely discussed in \cite{9516701} using Poisson point processes (PPP).
 These Poisson assumptions are fundamentally incompatible with deterministic guarantees.
 This explains why we use the spatial network calculus (SNC) framework rather than the Poisson framework in this paper.
 This allows us to provide a deterministic bound on the decoding delays associated to this dynamic.
-Note that many papers consider the (local) decoding delay of transmissions in terms of number of attempts for a successful transmission, accounting the geometry of the network \cite{baccelli2020random, danufane2023analysis, haenggi2012local}.
+Note that many papers consider the (local) decoding delay of transmissions in terms of number of attempts for a successful transmission, accounting for the geometry of the network \cite{baccelli2020random, danufane2023analysis, haenggi2012local}.
 In these papers, this is again done in the Poisson setting.
-In contrast, in our work, the decoding delay is the number of units of time necessary for a subset of simultaneous transmissions to be successfully decoded.
-We introduce a combination of time and space regulation, built upon the regulated class introduced in \cite{feng2023spatial}, to provide deterministic guarantees on the reception.
+In contrast, in our work, the decoding delay is the number of channel uses necessary for a subset of simultaneous transmissions to be successfully decoded.
+We introduce a delay analysis based on space regulation, built upon the regulated class introduced in \cite{feng2023spatial}, to provide deterministic guarantees on the reception.